-- Actively promote good behaviour and deal with incidents of poor behaviour in a non-confrontational manner. - Raise pupils' self-esteem and encourage the development of their full potential so they can let their light shine. - Form positive relationships with parents so children can that key adults in their lives have a common purpose. - Contribute responsibly towards creating a safe, caring and pleasant environment. - Use 'Shine Points' to recognise pupils who are adhering to the school rules of Ready, Respectful and Safe.
-Children who have consistently shown positive and appropriate behaviour throughout a school day are rewarded with a 'Shine Point'. - Be calm, giving children the time to think about their choices and reminding them of self-regulation strategies. - Follow up every time by engaging in positive and reflective dialogue with learners.
+- Actively promote good behaviour and deal with incidents of poor behaviour in a non-confrontational manner. - Raise pupils' self-esteem and encourage the development of their full potential so they can let their light shine. - Form positive relationships with parents so children can that key adults in their lives have a common purpose. - Contribute responsibly towards creating a safe, caring and pleasant environment. - Use dojos to recognise pupils who are adhering to the school rules of Ready, Respectful and Safe. - Be calm, giving children the time to think about their choices and reminding them of self-regulation strategies. - Follow up every time by engaging in positive and reflective dialogue with learners.
 Follow up with parents/carers when necessary either through Class Dojo, a phone call home or a conversation at the end of the school day. - Liaise with other members of staff regarding playground/lunchtime behaviour.
 Welfare staff operate under the same whole school rewards and sanctions system.
 There is close liaison between teachers and welfare staff to ensure consistency of the school's response to inappropriate behaviour. - Be consistent never ignore or walk past learners who are not adhering to the school rules.
 Children need expectations to be clear and consistent otherwise it is difficult for them to know what is acceptable and what is unacceptable.